konung/trailblazer-rails-basic-setup/README.md

 Disable stuff in Gemfile you won't need.
 For instance I run my stuff under passenger both in dev and production - there is no need to load Puma
 (an excelent webserver otherwise)

-Most gems are locked up to minro version, so that you can have a good working known setup.
+Most gems are locked up to minor version, so that you can have a good working known setup.
 You can update gems as needed.

 ### application.rb
 Some defaults in config/application.rb